iberianpig/tig-explorer.vim/README.md

 Vim plugin to use [Tig](https://github.com/jonas/tig) as a git client.
 * Seamless switching between Vim and Tig
-* Adding buffer in the same process not a child of Tig process.
+* Adding buffer in the same process, not a child of Tig process.
-* Open files in tabs or in vertically / horizontal split windows on Vim from Tig
+* Open files in tabs or vertically / horizontal split windows on Vim from Tig
 * Dynamically defining keymaps on Tig
 * Support Vim8 / NeoVim terminal
 * Open diff-mode side by side at the selected commit from Tig